Consonance/consonance/pancancer-arch-3/README.md

 ### Soon

-* BUG: the worker thread never exits!
-And this causes problems marking the work as complete!
+* BUG: if you slam the queue with new job messages the system gets confused and certain jobs never finish!...
+I think this is because a job will be submitted but there is not available worker?
+Need to code review with Denis and see if I can figure this out...
 * finalize the message format between the layers, serializers
 * figure out impl class strategy and make an impl for the the ContainerProvisioner that just launches threads for workers
     * worker threads